calebjmatthews/endless-desert/concept.md

     - Start a special repeatable quest
     - Unexpected expedition destination (mirage castle?)
 - Expedition research:
+  - Referencing stars:
   - ... towards the leftmost star in The Plunging Eagle as it rises from the horizon ...
+  - ... then, in the direction of The Follower when the night is at its deepest ...
+  - ... forty fathoms more, and turning toward Little Abundant One in the early evening sky ...
+  - ... walk a course evenly between The Spread Hands and The Ghost, as the morning comes ...
+  - ... with The Sisters at your back, continue on two hundred and twenty fathoms ...
+  - ... and now quickly, towards the highest star of The Dancer, before the sun rises ...
+  - ... as the bluest of the movers, the planets, crests the sky above your course ...
+  - ... turn from your path toward The Drawn Bow as it reaches its evening peak ...
+  - Only directions:
   - ... five hundred fathoms toward the third of seven basalt cliffs ...
   - ... up the stair-like rise that spirals around the smaller of the two hills ...
-  - ... then, in the direction of The Follower when the night is at its deepest ...
-  - ... forty fathoms more, and turning toward Little Abundant One in the early evening sky ...
-  - ... walk a course evenly between The Spread Hands and Ghoul, as the morning comes ...
   - ... turn your path here, through through dried riverbed, caked with white alkali ...
   - ... marks like talons are carved on the pillars here, and walk in the direction they point ...
-  - ... with The Sisters at your back, continue on two hundred and twenty fathoms ...
   - ... past an ancient basin, taking care not to fall down its perilous edge ...
+  - ... the ruins of a watchtower, made of some exotic rose-colored wood, can be seen ahead ...
+  - ... across deep furrows digging into the limestone, as if worn down by massive wheels ...
+  - ... continue through the pass as curves between the red triplets ...
+  - Academic reference:
+  - ... certain other academic texts refer to a "cleft between stones" visible ahead ...
-  - ... and now quickly, towards the highest star of The Dancer, before the sun rises ...
+  - ... and an astute observer can infer, from a compilation of observations, the geography ...

 ## Exploration:
 - Implements give points in the following categories: